otagomohio/2019-06-11_GBS_EE/sessions/stacks_exerciseI_dataprep.md

                 -   How many were retained?

 You reached the end of Exercise 1!
-Have a breathe, help your fellow attendees, grab a coffee, we will be back shortly for [ExerciseII](https://github.com/otagomohio/2019-06-11_GBS_EE/blob/master/sessions/stacks_exerciseII_denovo.md).
+Have a breathe, help your fellow attendees, grab a coffee, we will be back shortly for [Exercise II](https://github.com/otagomohio/2019-06-11_GBS_EE/blob/master/sessions/stacks_exerciseII_denovo.md).